cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 handled by State sync, [ADR 083][adr083]/[ADR 103][adr103] assumes that node operators are able to manually synchronize the application state from a running node (it might be necessary to stop it) to a not-yet-started fresh node.

+The main limitation of this approach is that it relies on the ability of node operators to properly synchronize the application state between two nodes.
+While experienced node operators are likely able to perform this operation in a proper way, we have to consider a broader set of users and emphasize that it is an operation susceptible to errors.
+Furthermore, it is an operation that is, by definition, application-specific: applications are free to manage their state as they see fit, and this includes how and where the state is persisted.
+Node operators would therefore need to know the specifics of each application in order to adopt this solution.

 ## Decision